ryanleslie33/Portfolio-React/readMe.md

 ![image](https://user-images.githubusercontent.com/43968782/53278761-0fe81700-36c0-11e9-8e08-10d1f0879595.png)

-* _The initial home-page will have links list below the Nav-bar as shown below._
+* _The initial home-page will have links listed below the Nav-bar._

+* _The Nav-bar will have Home, AddProject, and Projects options._

-* _The projects link takes you a page where my top four projects are displayed with a short description._
+* _The Add Project link will take you a new page where you can add a project to the project list_

+* _The the Project List link will take you to the list of projects._

 * _The education link will take you to a resume like layout of my education._